 A supervised feeding.
 If your baby’s skin or blood test is negative or somewhat positive (there are lots of false positives on skin tests), your baby’s doctor should do a supervised feeding test in the doctor’s office.
 Bring a copy of the guidelines, which tell your pediatrician exactly how to do an in-office supervised feeding, just in case.

-A feeding test just involves giving your baby a small dose of peanut butter (2 teaspoons) mixed with two to three teaspoons hot water, after it has cooled or 21 pieces of softened Bamba, which is corn pop cereal that contains peanut butter powder.
+A feeding test just involves giving your baby a small dose of peanut butter (2 teaspoons) mixed with two to three teaspoons hot water, after it has cooled or 21 pieces of softened Bamba, which is corn pop cereal that contains peanut butter powder, or mixing peanut powder into your baby’s bottle of breast milk, infant formula or pureed baby food.

 If your baby doesn’t have a reaction, expect your doctor to give you specific recommendations for introducing peanut-containing products at home.
 “You will need to introduce peanuts in a way that’s appropriate,” Dr. Nowak-Wegrzyn says.